1. Summary of material accounting policies

 Depreciation is provided to the extent of depreciable amount on written down value method (except for leasehold land which is amortised over the period of lease) over the useful life of asset as assessed by the management and the same is similar to the useful lives as prescribed in Part-C of Schedule II to the Companies Act, 2013.
 Depreciation is charged on pro-rata basis for asset purchased / sold during the year.

-The assets residual values, useful life and method of depreciation of PPE are reviewed and adjusted if appropriate, at the end of each reporting period.
+The assets residual values, useful life and method of depreciation of property, plant and equipment are reviewed and adjusted if appropriate, at the end of each reporting period.

 (d) Intangible assets